 Soon Mitch received some unexpected corroboration for his criticism of the Mason Square Development Corporation.
 Community Development Department employee James R. D'Amour wrote Mitch a scathing memo about what he saw as gross incompetence at the organization.
 D'Amour wrote, "Overall the agency, with respect to accountability is very disorganized.
 Files are lacking information and documentation.
 Reports are late.
 Staff doesn't seem to grasp necessary systems and procedures, even after many instructional meetings . . . same questions, same mistakes again and again."

-Yet ultimately no appeal to reason, no logical argument, no concerns over propriety or ethics - absolutely nothing it seemed could derail the project.
-Like some economic and political Frankenstein, the project had a life of its own that kept it moving forward whatever the concerns of the Covenant, the black community, Ogulewicz, DiMonaco, Montori or the taxpayers.
+Yet ultimately no appeal to reason, no logical argument, no concerns over economics or ethics - absolutely nothing it seemed could derail the project.
+Like some economic development Frankenstein, the project had a life of its own that kept it moving forward whatever the concerns of the Covenant, the black community, Ogulewicz, DiMonaco, Montori or the taxpayers.
 There were just too many well-connected people exerting too much influence in high places for the simple facts about how unethical and ill-conceived the project was to make any difference.

 Shortly after the project was finally completed, it became obvious that the original prediction that people simply would not want to purchase condos in the ghetto was coming true.
 Almost immediately upon opening, the project went into a rapid decline, at one point attempting to survive by turning itself into a welfare motel that made income off of rents paid for by the taxpayers.
 But nothing could stop its downward spiral, until finally the whole condo project went crashing into bankruptcy court only a few short years after it opened.
 In the end, the taxpayers lost every single penny they had invested in it, exactly as The Covenant, Ogulewicz and the other critics had predicted.
 As for the politically connected developers, by that time they had already cashed their checks and moved on.